 Memories and Benefits

-If the youth gave the elderly people more of their time, the lives of the elderly would be enriched.
-If you draw closer to the elderly people, you will be able to benefit from a lifetime experience.
+If the youth gave the elderly more of their time, the lives of the elderly would be enriched.
+If you draw closer to them, you will be able to benefit from a lifetime experience.

 You will be able to hear stories and understand different perceptions of life.
 You will get to better understand the world — how the world came to be the way it is now.